LambdaGeo/rwh-ptbr/cap06.md

 > The Show typeclass
 >
 >`Show` is usually used to define a `String` representation for data that is useful for a machine to parse back with `Read`.
 Haskell programmers generally write custom functions to format data in pretty ways for displaying to end users, if this representation would be different than expected via `Show`.
-[3 comments](comments: show / hide)

 #### Read